snoorghorbani/AngularLearning/113 smart and dump component/index.md

-# smart and dump component
+# smart and dumb component

 We can spliting components in two type :